- Promoting Diversity and Inclusion

 For “Develop Global Leaders,” we are implementing a number of measures aimed at development that include training for Global Leader candidates selected from Group companies worldwide.
 In addition, Tokio Marine Group started the Global Job Rotation Program in fiscal 2011 from the perspective of actively utilizing motivated and capable overseas local talent.
 These and other initiatives are being undertaken to develop and utilize highly professional human resources for each function in line with expertise.

 The Group also provides a variety of development opportunities with the aim of broadening the horizons of this group of global human resources.
 This includes short-term overseas training programs for Global Course third-year employees of Tokio Marine & Nichido, which started in fiscal 2012, and the dispatch of overseas trainees.

-A specialized department to take charge of global human resources was established at Tokio Marine Holdings to steadily promote this initiative.
-At the same time, the Company regularly holds the Global Human Resources Conference by gathering the human resources department managers of major Group companies to discuss measures to strengthen cooperation among human resources departments, human resources development common to the Group, personnel strategies and other matters.
-Going forward, the Company will continue to develop concrete measures while actively incorporating the opinions and requests of Group companies around the world.
+A specialized department in charge of global human resources was established at Tokio Marine Holdings to steadily promote these measures.
+At the same time, the company regularly holds the Global Human Resources Conference by gathering human resources department managers of major Group companies to discuss measures to strengthen cooperation among human resources departments, human resources development common to the Group, personnel strategies and other matters.
+Going forward, the company will continue to promote the global human resources strategy while actively incorporating the opinions and requests of Group companies around the world.